Washington Report on Middle East Affairs, July/August 2003, pages 42, 53

 Reading reports of Cristol's whitewash of the devastating attack, which killed 34 American crewmen and wounded 172 others, was the last straw for Captain Ward Boston, senior legal counsel for the Navy's Court of Inquiry.
 Commander-in-Chief Naval Forces Europe, Boston and the late Rear Admiral Isaac "Ike" Kidd were given just one week by Admiral John McCain (father of Sen. John McCain) to investigate the attack and gather testimony from survivors still on board the crippled ship.
 Captain Boston asked each witness to tell his story for a court stenographer.

-"There is no question in my mind that those goddamned bastards tried to kill everyone on board," Boston told the Washington Report.
+"There is no question in my mind that those goddamned bastards tried to kill everyone on board," Boston told the Washington Report on Middle East Affairs.
 "I was the counsel.
 I put witnesses on.
 I talked to kids never exposed to combat who'd seen their friend's head blown off.
 Kids who were crying as they told me what they'd gone through.
 Those boys who had their heads blown away were not out fighting [the Israelis].
 They were sunbathing.
 They weren't even given a chance to get to their machine guns."

 Boston also watched the bodies of the dead carried out of the hold, and saw boys throw up as they retrieved body parts and mopped up after the shelling and torpedo attack.
 He recalled seeing the shot-up U.S. flags that had clearly marked the ship as an American vessel.
 Boston flatly dismisses the claims of Cristol and Israel that Israeli fighter pilots mistook the electronically advanced spy ship, complete with an 18-foot-wide satellite dish, a microwave dish, and antennae, for the El Quseir, a 1920s-era Egyptian horse transport ship.